 One or two new farms are added each week, so finding the right opportunity should not be a problem.

 AcreTrader deals with the legal and financial matters like: insurance, accounting, entity filings, and taxes.

 AcreTrader also works closely with the farmers and other third-party managers to ensure things like land sustainability, best farming practices, and optimized crop yields.

-AcreTrader collects rent from the farm operators, holds it for taxes and capital improvements, and provides the payout to investors in December.
+AcreTrader collects rent from the farm operators, holds it for taxes and capital improvements, and provides any net payout to investors in December.

 4 – Annual distribution.